Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 Let's customize this nav_msgs/OccupancyGrid visualization.

 - Exit Play mode.
 In the scene Hierarchy, expand the `DefaultVisualizationSuite`.
-Select the `Nav` child object (for nav_msgs).
-In its Inspector window, scroll down until you find the `Occupancy Grid Default Visualizer`.
+Expand the `nav_msgs` child object and select the `OccupancyGrid` object to open its Inspector.

 - The `Offset` will modify where the occupancy grid is drawn in the scene, which can be useful in situations where it may be obscured by the simulated world.
 Change the `Y` offset minimally, e.g. from 0 to `0.015`.

 You may also want to view the costmap at the same time.
 We know this is another occupancy grid message.
 Without specifying a topic, the visualizations are created based on their ROS message type.
 You can also explicitly set the topic of each visualization to apply customizations to messages on that specific topic, allowing you to customize the visualization for each topic of the same type.

-- In the `Occupancy Grid Default Visualizer` component, specify the `Occupancy Grid Topic` to be `/map`.
+- In the `OccupancyGrid` object, specify the `Topic` to be `/map`.

 - Although the default visualization suite is provided as a prefab, you are free to make changes to the suite for your own use.
-Still on the Nav object's Inspector window, click `Add Component`.
+Still on the `OccupancyGrid` object's Inspector window, click `Add Component`.
 Begin searching for `Occupancy Grid Default Visualizer` and add it to the object.
 You should now have two occupancy grid visualizers on this object!

     > The `+` icon on the newly added component indicates that it is added to a prefab, but the changes on it exist in this particular scene, and not the prefab file itself.